Calvin Coolidge: Boston police strike

-Tacitly but fully in support of Curtis's position, Coolidge closely monitored the situation but initially deferred to the local authorities.
-He anticipated that only a resulting measure of lawlessness could sufficiently prompt the public to understand and appreciate the controlling principle: that a policeman does not strike.
+Tacitly in support of Curtis's position, Coolidge closely monitored the situation, initially deferring to the local authorities.
+Sensitive to public pressure, Coolidge refused to get involved due to the upcoming gubernatorial election as well as questions of jurisdiction.
 That night and the next, there was sporadic violence and rioting in the city.
 Concerned about sympathy strikes by the firemen and others, Peters called up some units of the Massachusetts National Guard stationed in the Boston area pursuant to an old and obscure legal authority and relieved Curtis of duty.

-Coolidge, sensing the severity of circumstances were then in need of his intervention, conferred with Crane's operative, William Butler, and then acted.
+Coolidge, sensing the severity of circumstances were then in need of his intervention, conferred with Crane's operative, William Butler, and Curtis's legal adviser Herbert Parker, and then acted.
 He called up more units of the National Guard, restored Curtis to office, and took personal control of the police force.
 Curtis proclaimed that all of the strikers were fired from their jobs, and Coolidge called for a new police force to be recruited.

 That night Coolidge received a telegram from AFL leader Samuel Gompers.
 "Whatever disorder has occurred", Gompers wrote, "is due to Curtis's order in which the right of the policemen has been denied".

 Coolidge publicly answered Gompers's telegram, denying any justification whatsoever for the strike—and his response launched him into the national consciousness.
 Newspapers nationwide picked up on Coolidge's statement and he became the strike's opponents' newest hero.
 Amid the First Red Scare, many Americans were terrified of the spread of communist revolutions like those in Russia, Hungary, and Germany.
 Coolidge had lost some friends among organized labor, but conservatives saw a rising star.
 Although he usually acted with deliberation, the Boston police strike gave Coolidge a national reputation as a decisive leader and strict enforcer of law and order.